Human Papillomavirus (HPV)

 In the US, according to the Guidelines for the Treatment and Management of Opportunistic Infections in Adults and Adolescents with HIV:

-• Women living with HIV between the ages of 21 and 29 should have a complete gynecological examination, including a cervical screening test and a pelvic exam, when they are first diagnosed, and then another yearly.
+• Women living with HIV between the ages of 21 and 29 should have a complete gynecological examination, including a cervical screening test and a pelvic exam, when they are first diagnosed, and then another every year.
 Once they have three normal Pap tests, they can be screened every three years.
 HPV testing is not recommended for women under the age of 30.

 • Another option is an initial complete exam, Pap and HPV test regardless of age.
-If all are normal then screening can occur every three years.
+If all are normal then screening can be repeated every three years.
 If the HPV test is positive, another Pap with repeat testing is performed in a year.
 This is the most common option in the US.

 • Pregnant women living with HIV should have a cervical cancer screening test when they first seek prenatal care